colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/batch_mode_format.rst

    b.
 Any scripts written by the user to execute on initialization are executed.
 Users are encouraged to consider making use of upstart (Reference 1) or sysvinit (Reference 2) to execute scripts at startup.
 This can be used to start the radio application, any supporting applications, and connect the traffic network interface to the radio application.
 Some useful tips to consider:

       * **Tip**: By placing an upstart script in /etc/init/, you can automatically execute your radio application on start.
 See Reference 1 and the existing scripts in /etc/init/ for examples.
       * **Tip**: Within your upstart script, console logging can be used to log stdout and stderr.
 You can change the logging directory to /logs/ so they are automatically saved at the end of the batch job.
-See: http://upstart.ubuntu.com/cookbook/#console.

    c.
 After boot, the SRN controller periodically calls the status.sh RadioAPI script to check the state of each container radio to check for the READY state.
    d.
 When the radio container is ready to begin the scenario, it needs to ensure that the status.sh script returns the READY state.
 Five minutes after container boot, the SRN controller calls the start.sh RadioAPI script regardless of whether or not the container radio is in the READY state.